x0tiger/FSWD/CSS/explanation.md

 ## What is CSS?

 CSS (**Cascading Style Sheets**) is a language used to control the **appearance and layout** of web pages.
-It allows you to change colors, fonts, spacing, sizes, element positions, layouts, and more.
+It allows you to change colors, fonts, spacing, sizes, element positions, layouts, and more..

 ---